JooNiv/QCut/README.md

 cut_circuit.decompose(gates_to_decompose=["CutGate"]).draw("mpl")
 ```

-**Note** that currently QCut only supports cutting Cz gates so cut gates get transpiled down to CutCZ gates (hence the added H gates)
+**Note** that currently QCut only supports cutting CZ, SWAP, and iSWAP gates so all two qubit gates get decomposed to them, hence some cuts resulting in extra gates.

 ![](./docs/_static/images/circ2.png)